 Damien the Antichrist, now thirteen years old, finally learns of his destiny under the guidance of an unholy disciple of Satan.
 Meanwhile dark forces begin to eliminate all those who suspect the child's true identity.

-A young couple move into a new apartment, only to be surrounded by peculiar neighbors and occurrences.
-When the wife becomes mysteriously pregnant, paranoia over the safety of her unborn child begins controlling her life.
+A young couple move into an apartment, only to be surrounded by peculiar neighbors and occurrences.
+When the wife becomes mysteriously pregnant, paranoia over the safety of her unborn child begins to control her life.

 Robert and Katherine Thorn seem to have it all.
 They are happily married and he is the US Ambassador to Great Britain, but they want more than to have children.
 When Katharine has a stillborn child, Robert is approached by a priest at the hospital who suggests that they take a healthy newborn whose mother has just died in childbirth.
 Without telling his wife he agrees.
 After relocating to London, strange events - and the ominous warnings of a priest - lead him to believe that the child he took from that Italian hospital is evil incarnate.
 Written by

 31 of 36 people found this review helpful.

 Was this review helpful to you?